Polar Alignment Tutorial

 Release the RA lock level as shown in the picture and rotate the RA slowly upwards until the spirit level indicates it is perfectly parallel to the ground.
 Once it is level, tighten the RA lever then loosen the RA calibration scale and rotate until 18 matches up to the black triangle.
-Tighten the screws - you should not have to do this again. (as in the photo below)
+Tighten the screws -

 For the final part, release the RA lock as indicated on the photograph below and rotate the RA until 1200 is lined up against the triangle.
 Then again, I used a marker pen and mark an arrow just by that black grub screw and wrote 1200 (personal preference) on the mount.

 Ok, we now have a balanced scope and this is what is also known as the "Home Position" ... ooerr missus !!

 As well as having a balanced scope, all the steps we have done so far is to have the mount point approximately to the north and at a declination somewhere close to Polaris.
 Now we have to unscrew that plastic cup in the above picture to reveal the polar scope as in the picture below.

 So many guides say so many things but it is what works for you in the end that counts.
 I have mainly ignored the scales and find alternative tools to help align and this is by far the easiest for me and I have found it works very well.

 This next step involves using an online "free" program called Polarfinder http://myastroimages.com/Polar_FinderScope_by_Jason_Dale/

 This fabulous program works in conjuction with your polarscope and shows you where Polaris should be for a given time and date relative to the image you see looking through your polarscope.